Locdoc01/mathematical-pendulum/README.md

 Since the parameters pendulums length, amplitude and gravity have an impact on the pendulums motion, they can not be altered as long as the pendulum is moving.
 All other parameters can be changed at any time.

-There are 2 pendulum types available:
+There are **2 pendulum types** available:
 1. **Simple wire pendulum**
 2. **Newton pendulum with 5 balls**

-Also there are two different approximations for the mathematical equation of motion available:
+Also there are **2 different approximations for the mathematical equation of motion** available:
 1. **Small angle approximation**, based on a simplified differential equation.
 This approximation is rather inaccurate for angles > 20°
 2. **Taylor approximation in 6st order**, which is a clearly more accurate approximation If the common wire pendulum is chosen, both approximations can be shown in two different pendulums at the same time to directly compare the difference in motion.
 To distinguish them, they can be shown in different colors.